cksystemsteaching/selfie/README.md

 > Self-collecting garbage collector

 A garbage collector in selfie would not be complete if it was not *self-collecting*.
 What exactly does that mean?
 Well, garbage collectors may either run outside of the address space they collect, as part of a runtime system for managed programming languages, for example, or in the same address space they collect, as part of a runtime library.
-The garbage collector in selfie can do both, even at the same time.
+The selfie garbage collector can do both, even at the same time.
+We have already seen the selfie garbage collector in action as part of the `mipster` emulator.
+In order to provide the selfie garbage collector as part of the `libcstar` library of selfie, we need to instruct the selfie compiler to generate additional code that links the garbage collector to the compiled code.
+Once this is done, executing the compiled code also runs the garbage collector in the same address space, just try:

 ```bash
 make gclib
 ```

+Here, the `-gc` option right before the `-c` option instructs the selfie compiler to link the selfie garbage collector to the compiled code.
+Executing the compiled code runs the garbage collector as well, this time without any modifications to the `mipster` emulator.
+However, while there is some memory reuse, total memory consumption goes up, as the metadata of the garbage collector now shows up in profiling.
+More importantly, the `libcstar` version of the garbage collector executes through interpretation by the `mipster` emulator and therefore runs much slower than the `mipster` version of the garbage collector.
+Therefore, the `libcstar` garbage collector is configured to run less often and thus less effectively.

 > Self-collecting self-compiling selfie

+So, how about combining garbage collection in the `mipster` emulator and as `libcstar` library?

 ...thus collect, as part of the `mipster` emulator, the virtual address space of emulated code that may include the garbage collector, as part of the `libcstar` library of selfie.
 So, the garbage collector in `mipster` may collect the memory used by the emulated code including the `libcstar` garbage collector which in turn just collects the memory of the emulated code that it is linked to as library.
 To see for yourself, try: